-The number of female national leaders in a given year has quadrupled since the early 1950s, growing from four queens in 1950 to eighteen female leaders-with a growing representation of elected prime ministers and presidents-in 2004 (Figure 2).
+The number of female national leaders in a given year has quadrupled since the early 1950s, growing from four queens in 1950 to eighteen female leaders with a growing representation of elected prime ministers and presidents-in 2004 (Figure 2).
+Most recently in 2004, the greatest share of female leadership around the world is represented by presidential position, 50 percent.
 This suggests that as countries democratize and citizens are given more choice in selecting a leader, more female national leaders may be elected.
-A disproportion-

-Do female national leaders affect their nations differently than their male counterparts? ately high number of female national leader-year periods are in developed, as compared to less developed nations (p<.001).
+A disproportionately high number of female national leader-year periods are in developed, as compared to less developed nations (p<.001).
 The sum of female-led years is also significantly underrepresented in the least developed nations (Table 2).
-Only about 1 percent of leader-year periods in least developed nations (e.g., Haiti, Mozambique, Liberia, and Senegal, have been female led); 2 percent in developing nations (e.g., China, India, the Philippines, and Sri

-Lanka); and slightly more than 4 percent in developed nations (e.g., Finland, Israel, New Zealand, and the United Kingdom).
+Only about 1 percent of leader-year periods in least developed nations (e.g., Haiti, Mozambique, Liberia, and Senegal, have been female led); 2 percent in developing nations (e.g., China, India, the Philippines, and Sri Lanka); and slightly more than 4 percent in developed nations (e.g., Finland, Israel, New Zealand, and the United Kingdom).
 This suggests that with development and time, countries have been increasingly open to having women leaders, yet there is still a dearth of female leaders at the national level, representing a total of 2.22 percent of the total leader-years for all presidents, prime ministers, and regents from 1950 to 2004.
 While these descriptive statistics account for women's global presence in national leadership roles, we make no claims on how these few female national leaders rose to the top, leaving this issue for future research to resolve.
 Next, we more specifically examined country-level performance outcomes given the diversity of the country context and the gender of the leader.